 Barrenjoey Head is situated at the northernmost peninsula of Sydney's northern beaches at the junction of the Hawkesbury River and the ocean.

-The Aquatic Reserve covers approximately 29 hectares including the rocky shore around Barrenjoey Head, extending from the northern end of Palm Beach around Barrenjoey Head to the northern end of Station Beach, and out to 100 m offshore.
+The aquatic reserve covers approximately 30 hectares including the rocky shore around Barrenjoey Head, extending from the northern end of Palm Beach around Barrenjoey Head to the northern end of Station Beach, and out to 100 m offshore.

 This site was an Intertidal Protected Area from 1993 to 2002.

-The Reserve is focused on conserving marine biodiversity of the rocky shore fringing Barrenjoey Headland.
-The rocky shore has a diversity of habitats and associated marine life, including four of the five types of habitats described for NSW rocky shores (platform, crevice, rock-pool and boulder habitats).
+The reserve is focused on conserving marine biodiversity of the rocky shore fringing Barrenjoey Headland.
+The rocky shore has a diversity of habitats and associated marine life, including four of the five types of habitats described for NSW rocky shores (platform, crevice, rock-pool and boulder habitats)r

 You can enjoy all sorts of marine activities such as snorkelling, scuba diving and fishing.
 You can line fish, spearfish and collect blacklip abalone (Haliotis rubra rubra), rock lobster (eastern rock lobster Sagmariasus verreauxi and southern rock lobster Jasus edwardsii), sea lettuce (Ulva lactuca) and bait weed (Enteromorpha intestinalis), subject to other NSW fishing rules and regulations.